 However, in the past decade or so some of the restrictions on prescribing these kinds of medication have been lifted and doctors provide them to patients who are experiencing pain, anxiety and other issues that might require medication.
 Unfortunately, prescription drugs can be just as dangerous as illegal drugs and equally addictive for many people.

-In America today, prescription drug abuse causes the largest percentage of overdose deaths compared with every other type of drug.
+In America today, prescription drug addiction or abuse causes the largest percentage of overdose deaths compared with every other type of drug.
 Since the year 2000, overdoses from opioid abuse have increased by 200 percent and have reached an all-time high.
 Pill abuse has become a serious problem affecting a vast number of people in the country and it is important for everyone to be educated about the dangers of prescription drugs.
 This prescription drug addiction guide, helps supply information necessary to fight addiction.

-How Addiction Begins
+How Prescription Drug Addiction Begins

 Because prescription drugs are legal, abuse and addiction can occur in a number of different ways.
 Many people are given pain medication following a traumatic injury or surgery and some might be provided with sedative drugs for insomnia or anxiety.
 An individual may have no intention of abusing the drugs at first but they begin to rely on the medication and even develop a tolerance.
 They may begin to take more than the recommended dosage because they are not feeling the same effects that they had initially.
 It is common for patients to become adjusted to a certain dosage and a physician may even acknowledge the need to increase the dose over time.